 Strasbourg is a beautiful city.
 Based on population it’s the 9th largest in France, but in many ways it feels bigger than Toulouse (the 4th largest).
 The city is the home of numerous government & European Union seats along with numerous museums.
 I didn’t tour any of this.
 Instead, I spent most of my time outside, eating treats, enjoying the lights, and soaking up all the gorgeous architecture.

-I arrived around 9am on day 1 to rain and significantly colder weather than in Toulouse.
+I arrived around 9am on day one to rain and significantly colder weather than in Toulouse.
 I could’ve done without the rain, but the cold weather was perfect for getting me into the holiday spirit.
 After checking into my hotel, I decided I’d check out the Grand Île (main historic district), creating my own sort of walking tour.
 First stop was the incredible Cathedrale Notre Dame-Strasbourg.

 This Roman Catholic cathedral was built in the Gothic style (think similar to the Notre Dame in Paris), was the tallest church in the world (for a time) and even today is the 6th tallest (I’ve heard you can even see it from the Black Forest in Germany) .
 While it has a similar rose (REALLY pretty) it is best known for its astronomical clock (above, top left).
 What’s an astronomical clock?
 Well, it has a planetary dial, a display of the Sun and the Moon, as well as solar and lunar eclipses.
 The main attraction is the procession of Christ and the Apostles, which happens each day at solar noon (pretty cool).